standardebooks/tools/README.md

 ##wordcount

-Get a word count of an XHTML file.
+Count the number of words in an HTML file and optionally categorize by length.

 #What a Standard Ebooks source directory looks like